HowDoIGitHelp/CMSC57CoursePack/Lecture Notes/Graphs and Trees.md

 #### Kruskal's algorithm

-One of the many algorithms used for finding the minimum spanning tree is Prim's algorithm.
+One of the many algorithms used for finding the minimum spanning tree is Kruskal's algorithm.
 It works by adding the smallest available edge in that doesn't form a cycle until all vertices are connected.

 In the diagram below, the smallest edges are added (red), rejecting cycle forming ones (blue), until the all vertices are connected.